tham-le/Darkly/9_htpasswd_robots_txt/ressources/htpasswd_robots_txt.md

 root:437394baff5aa33daa618be47b75cb49
 ```

-Now when we know the credentials we can test to access to wp-amdin user profile via _"unsecured admin panel"_.
+Now when we know the credentials we can test to access to wp-admin user profile via _"unsecured admin panel"_.
 The site has a security risk called an _"exposed administrative interface"_.

 We decrypted the password from Md5: qwerty123@.